 Declutter Dishes, Pots, And Pans That You Don’t Use

 Once you have your dishes sorted neatly into categories, decluttering is the next task up to bat.
 Kitchenware glasses, pots, pans, and dishes that you no longer use should be the first to go.
 If it isn’t a holiday piece and you haven’t used it in more than a month, declutter it and save yourself the hassle of packing that item.
+Sell, donate, or giveaway dishes that you no longer have need of.
+Decluttering makes the kitchen packing process easier and lighter so don’t skip this step!

 Have An Essentials Kitchen Box